Academic Technology Services

 • Instructors can access, edit, and grade assessments directly from the gradebook!
 You can also choose an individual student to see all their assignments and assessments.

-• Progress tracking can help students keep track of where they have been in the course and which tasks they have completed.
+• Progress tracking (on by default) can help students keep track of where they have been in the course and which tasks they have completed.

 • Students can access and submit assessments from the gradebook OR where the assessment is located in the course.